angel880221/angel880221.github.io/README.md

 # [Angel Lin Resume](https://angellinn.github.io/)

-Quick learner with growth mindset.
-Keen to detail and result driven.
-Dedicated in using data and quantitative methods to develop cost saving plans and execute various procurement activities.
-Possessing excellent critical thinking and interpersonal skills, Angel is dedicated in driving Supply Chain solutions with a forward-moving company.
+A third-year student studying Informatics & GIS at the University of Washington, I am aspired to use data and quantitative methods to improve decision making for all activities across the supply chain.
+As a proactive problem solver who thinks out of the box, I am ambitious and passionate about delivering innovative solutions in the big supply chain analytics landscape.